alexzhurov/awesome-cheatsheets/backend/django.md

-# Use underscores in URL pattern names rather than dashes.

 # :scroll: Django Cheat Sheet
 A cheat-sheet for creating web apps with the Django framework using the Python language.
 Most of the summaries and examples are based off [the official documentation](https://docs.djangoproject.com/en/2.0/) for Django v2.0.